Business Valuation Services for Disputes, Buyouts, and Ownership Decisions

 Q: How is a business valuation made defensible in a dispute or litigation setting?

-Reports are prepared under AICPA SSVS No. 1 standards, reference recognized methodologies, and are structured so the assumptions, records, and calculations can be explained to opposing parties, experts, mediators, arbitrators, courts, or other decision-makers.
+Reports are prepared under AICPA SSVS No. 1 standards, reference recognized methodologies, and are structured so the assumptions, records, and calculations can be explained to parties, counsel, mediators, arbitrators, courts, or other decision-makers.

 Q: What valuation engagements do you handle?